w3f/Grants-Program/applications/tokenomics-survey-2022.md

 | **0c.** | Methodology | Update the detailed explanation of how the results were achieved and how to reproduce/verify the results. |
 | **0d.** | Infrastructure | We will update the list of all infrastructure requirements (text editors with proper versions, software packages, data packages, etc) that can be used to verify the deliveries with this milestone.
 LaTeX for article production and Docker files for software execution. |
 | **0e.** | Article | We will send a **draft article** (with source code), in the English language.|
-to test all the functionality delivered with this milestone. |
+to test all the functionality delivered with this milestone.
+There will be an acknowledgement "This work was supported by a research grant from the Web3 Foundation." |
 | **0e.1**    | Article                   | We will publish an **working paper** as indicated above. |
 | **0e.2**   |  - Section: Published models    | Initial annotated bibliography |
 | **0e.3**   |  - Section: Polkadot Parachain Economies | Parachain summary updated with references to published models |